 Courses can include

-- Practical element with structured learning
+- Practical elements with structured learning

 - Availability of spaces that get your creativity flowing